 The Link Center feature lets you view a report of the backlinks your blog has acquired over time.

 Browsing down the page, you can see the “strongest” pages on your blog or those with the most backlinks.

 If you click on the number of links from one of your strongest pages, you will see the list of sites and pages that link back to your content.

-From the table, you will see that the domains are ordered starting with sites that have the most “bad factors.”
+The table shows that the domains are ordered, starting with sites with the most “bad factors.”
 The idea here is for you to check these sites out and consider getting your link removed from their page.

 You will also see the top linking domains to your blog.

 You can take this opportunity to see which sites have linked back to yours.
 This is important if you want to leverage the backlinks as a way to connect with the site owners and build relationships with them.

 Tips on using Rankwatch to boost your blog’s SEO performance